Jane E. Calvert, PhD

 I am a professional historian of the American Colonial and Founding Eras with a special interest in the intersection of theology and political thought.
 Both my teaching and research have focused on Quaker and Reformed Calvinist (Puritan) methods of resisting injustice by the government.
 My primary area of expertise is American Founder John Dickinson (1732–1808).

 After earning my PhD at the University of Chicago, I taught history for twenty years at various institutions, including St. Mary's College of Maryland, Yale University, and the University of Kentucky.
 My courses included everything from 100-level American and Western "civilization" courses to specialized topics at the graduate level.
-As much as I love teaching, I left academia in 2024 because I could no longer be part of a corporatized and politicized system that treats students like customers, prioritizes graduation rates over education, and pressures faculty to "just pass" students with a C.
+As much as I love teaching, I left academia in 2024 because I could no longer be part of a corporatized and politicized system that discriminates against individuals with dissenting view points, treats students like customers, prioritizes graduation rates over education, and pressures faculty to "just pass" students with a C.

 In 2010, I founded The John Dickinson Writings Project (JDP).
 Funded by the National Endowment for the Humanities, the National Historical and Publications Records Commission, and several private foundations, the JDP is collecting and publishing everything Founder John Dickinson wrote on public affairs over the course of his life.

 Apart from Dickinson and Quakerism, I have also worked on Thomas Paine and the Second Amendment.
-Other interests include material culture and animal rights.
+Other historical interests include material culture, particularly clothing and interior design, and animal rights.

 Selected Articles & Essays